netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Addition DHL services
 ~~~~~~~~~~~~~~~~~~~~~

-In case of problems with `Additional Services In Checkout`_ (e.g. preferred day), error messages will be
+In case of problems with `Additional Services In Checkout`_ (e.g. delivery day), error messages will be
 written to a separate log file.
 See the notes in chapter `General settings`_.
 The log contains information
 for further troubleshooting.